MSW and BSW FAQ’s

 Q: Will my field placement have an organized, structured set of tasks lined up for me to practice all of the required social work competencies?

 A: Some agencies will, others will not.
-You will be challenged to enhance your own learning needs by working with your Field Instructor to identify tasks that will address the competencies.
+You will be challenged to enhance your own learning needs by working with your Field Instructor and Faculty Liaison to identify tasks that will address the competencies.
 Your Learning Agreement will guide you in this process.